atrvvm/kanban-board/README.md

 # Full-Stack React: Kanban Board

-## Description
+## 📘 Project Overview

-This project enhances a Kanban board application by integrating user authentication using JSON Web Tokens (JWT).
-JWTs are a secure, stateless method for handling authentication in full-stack apps.
-They allow for compact, URL-safe transmission of user verification data, ensuring that only authenticated users can access and manage their tasks.
+This project extends a functional Kanban board application by integrating user authentication using JSON Web Tokens (JWT).
+JWTs enable a secure, scalable method for authenticating users, ensuring protected access to application resources.
+Tokens are compact, URL-safe, and can be decoded and verified without requiring server-side storage.

-## User Story
+## 🧑‍💼 User Story

 ```
 AS A member of an agile team